ivanDonadello/Fuzzy-LTLf-Conformance-Checking/README.md

 ```
 This code can be found in the `demo.py` file.
 For reproducing the results of the experiments, just run `python simple_exp.py` and `python DECLARE_exp.py`.
 The results will be save in the `results` folder.

-## A Fast Crisp LTLf Checker
-The implementation uses the Zadeh t-norm and co-norm that are the fuzzy counterparts of the AND and OR symbol in propositional logic.
-Therefore, the code can be used as a fast checker for LTLf where the truth values of the event log are just 0 or 1.

 ## LTLf Syntax
 The LTLf syntax adopted is the following:
 |        Symbol  |            Meaning            |Example          |